 With level access from Kensington Gardens and all three floors of Kensington Palace being accessible via our new visitor lift, wheelchair users will be able to enjoy a complete visit to Kensington Palace.
 Manual wheelchairs are available to use on a first come, first served basis and cannot be booked in advance - please ask our Welcome Team on arrival.
 Please note that for health and safety reasons, staff are unable to assist in carrying wheelchairs or pushchairs, although our staff and volunteers will always do everything they can to help you get the most from your visit.

 Visitors with limited mobility

 In addition to the visitor lift, we have been careful to provide many opportunities to sit down in the State Apartments, exhibitions and in the entrance rooms.
 Portable seating is available on a first come first served basis and cannot be booked in advance - please ask our Welcome Team on arrival.

 Liberty Drives is an initiative by The Hyde Park Appeal to provide free mobility for anyone who finds it difficult to see all 760 acres of these beautiful parks, including Kensington Gardens within which Kensington Palace is situated.
 Electric buggies capable of seating up to five people and one wheelchair glide around the parks providing half hour rides.
 It is also possible to be dropped off at a favourite place and be picked up later.
 Operating times are 10.00 - 17.00, Tuesday - Friday, between May and October.
 To arrange pick up or for enquiries call 07767 498096.

 Deaf and hard of hearing visitors

 We are pleased to facilitate British Sign Language tours of either the King's State Apartments or Victoria Revealed, for deaf and hard of hearing visitors.
 We recommend choosing one per visit as they will take around 1.5 to 2 hours.
-Tours can be arranged between 10.00am and 3.00pm and must be booked at least two weeks in advance.
+Tours can be arranged between 10.00 and 15.00 and must be booked at least two weeks in advance.
 There is no additional charge for a British Sign Language tour.
-Click here to find out how to book.
+Find out how to book BSL tours.

 Blind and partially sighted visitors